camunda/camunda-docs/versioned_docs/version-8.1/self-managed/platform-deployment/helm-kubernetes/guides/running-custom-connectors.md

 ## Prerequisites

 Start with [creating and building](../../../../components/connectors/custom-built-connectors/connector-sdk.md) a 'fat' jar (jar with dependencies) of your custom **Connector**.
-For the purpose of this guide, let's consider this guide, let's consider the custom **Connector** name as `custom-connector-0.0.1-with-dependencies.jar`.
+For the purpose of this guide, let's consider the custom **Connector** name as `custom-connector-0.0.1-with-dependencies.jar`.

 Then, you need to place the 'fat' jar somewhere accessible by Helm during installation.
 For the purpose of this guide, let's consider the path to the **Connector** is `https://my.host:80/dist/custom-connector-0.0.1-with-dependencies.jar`.